If an individual dies without a valid Will in place, the rules of intestacy decide who benefits from the deceased’s estate.

 For example, if you do not stand to inherit but were financially dependent on the deceased prior to their death, you may be able to make a claim for financial provision under the Inheritance (Provision for Family and Dependants) Act 1975.
 If and how you receive any financial provision will be decided by the courts, after taking into account your current financial status, the size of the estate and your assumed future needs.

-You can use this provision if the deceased did have a will.
+You can use this provision if the deceased did have a Will.
 A claim must be made within six months of the Grant of Representation being given.

 A Deed of Family Arrangement

-Beneficiaries and executors can make an arrangement that would allow some or all of the estate to be passed onto someone else, who perhaps would not otherwise benefit under laws of intestacy.
-This can be useful when looking to ensure that the deceased’s estate is distributed in the most tax-efficient way, taking into account family circumstances.
+Beneficiaries and executors can make a Deed of Family Arrangement that would allow some or all the estate to be passed onto someone who would not otherwise benefit under intestacy.

-• it can be made at any time after a person has died but the Deed must be executed within two years of the date of death if any tax variation is being made;
+• it can be made at any time after a person has died but the Deed must be executed within two years of the date of death if any tax variation is being made

 • to ensure that the deed is effective for IHT purposes the Capital Taxes Office should be informed within six months of the deed being created; and,